 There are a lot of things both frightening and liberating about graduating college and stepping out into the real world.
-Buying a home or apartment as a millennial in a college town like Lincoln or a more affordable place like Athens is most definitely one of them.
+Buying a home or apartment as a millennial in a college town like Lincoln or a more affordable place like Columbus is most definitely one of them.
 Some graduates may already have experience buying or renting homes in their 4 years as undergrads, but some definitely don’t.
 A lot of students live in dormitories or have housing scholarships, or are simply helped out by their parents.
 This doesn’t help when it comes to stepping out and finding a home that is affordable, well built, and in a good area.
 This article is meant to help new graduates with the tough process of buying their first home, and to also provide information about home foundation problems.

 Check For Foundation Damages If You’re Buying

 I’d like to discuss a huge topic that often goes unnoticed within the context of buying homes - home foundation problems.
 Sellers usually have to abide by laws to inform a potential buyer knows of any problems in the structural integrity of the house, but that doesn’t always happen.
 Here is a list of things to get a grip on everything.
 Check for cracks inside and outside the home in the walls and foundation.
 Write down the location, shape, and severity of the cracks, even if only cosmetic.
 Make a note of doors and windows that stick or don’t open properly.
 Be aware of water damage or moisture that has collected around foundational elements.
 The last few things to do are to talk with a realtor and qualified home inspector about these signs, and get a free reparation estimate from a home foundation repair company.
 Home foundation repairs can be cheap or a bit costly, but they will also up the resale value of the home.
 These are also very much applicable to all recent graduates, or anybody looking to buy a home.
 Check for all of these things when buying a home.
 For more information about foundation solutions and repairs, check out Olshan Foundation Solutions.